Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Experiments and results

 To empirically evaluate the performance of the proposed approach, we conducted experiments on the Libri-Light dataset \citep{kahn20-librilight}.
 Libri-Light is a 60k hour English dataset consisting of unlabelled read speech from LibriVox audiobooks.
-For our training objective, the dataset was transcribed using a model trained on LibriSpeech (960 hours) and then expanded through noisy self-training (NST) for ASR \citep{park20-nst, xie20-nst} to pseudo-label the entire dataset.
-Following the approach of \citep{zhang23-usm}, the speech data was (re)sampled to 16kHz and converted into 128-dimensional log-mel spectrograms with a frame-rate of 10 ms. Transcripts were tokenized using the pretrained LM's tokenizer.
-We utilized a frozen neural vocoder called WaveFit \citep{koizumi22-wavefit} to convert the predicted spectrograms into raw audio.
-Note that WaveFit was not trained on LibriVox recordings, nor did we fine-tune it on the proposed model's outputs.
-The model architecture and hyperparameters as described in \cite{koizumi22-wavefit} are used, with sampling frequency-dependent parameters adjusted for 16 kHz sampling.
-Our proposed model was trained using 64 TPUv4 chips \cite{jouppi2023tpu}, over a duration of 48 hours.
-A comprehensive table of hyperparameters can be found in the Supplementary Materials, specifically in \Cref{table:model-params}.
-We consider a predetermined set of 3-second prefixes denoted as $s=3\text{ sec}$.
-To evaluate our model and the baseline models during testing, we utilize the test-clean test set from LibriSpeech \cite{panayotov2015librispeech}.
-We employ the first 3 seconds of each utterance in the test set as a prompt to the models, excluding the ground truth transcripts.
-However, for pGSLM, we use the first 5 seconds as a prompt, as it is the expected prompt length for this particular method.
-Utterances that are shorter than 3 seconds are discarded from the evaluation.
+For our training objective, the dataset was transcribed using a NST \citep{park2020improved} model trained on LibriSpeech (960 hours).
+We used a frozen neural vocoder, WaveFit \citep{koizumi22-wavefit}, with its default hyperparameters to convert the predicted spectrograms into raw audio.
+Our proposed model was trained using 64 TPUv4 chips \citep{jouppi2023tpu}, over a duration of 48 hours.
+We give a comprehensive table of hyperparameters in \Cref{table:model-params}.
+We consider a predetermined set of 3-second prefixes denoted as $s=3\text{sec}$.
+During training utterances with a length of less than 3 seconds are discarded.
+For Libri-Light, only $0.04\%$ of utterances are less than 3 seconds.
+To evaluate our model and the baseline models during testing, we utilize the test-clean test set from LibriSpeech \citep{panayotov2015librispeech}.
+We employ the first $3$ seconds of each utterance in the test set as a prompt to the models, excluding the ground truth transcripts.
+For semantic and acoustic quality, Spectron was trained with a LM of 350 million parameters, while for the question answering task, Spectron was trained with an LM of 1 billion parameters.
+The two models are identical except for the LM.
+In Sections 4.2.1 and 4.2.2 a 350M LM was used; in Section 4.2.3 a 1B LM was used.